craflin/umdoc/Doc/umdoc.md

 umdoc [-t] example.xml
 ```

-3. It can simply be launched in a working directory where it expects to find an *umdoc* *XML* file with the name `umdoc.xml`:
+3. It can simply be launched in a working directory where it expects to find an *umdoc* *XML* file with the name `umdoc.xml`, which is converted *LaTeX* or *PDF*:
    ```
 umdoc [-t]
 ```

 The *umdoc* tool creates a *PDF* document by default.
-The `-t` option tells *umdoc* to stop after creating the `.tex` file.
+The `-t` option tells *umdoc* to stop after creating the *LaTeX* file.
 (See section~[](#usage) for a full list of accepted command line arguments.)

 ## Motivation

 There are plenty of options out there if you want to write documentation that can be delivered on paper or in form of a *PDF*.
 A WYSIWYG word processor can be used, you can use a sophisticated markup language like *LaTeX* or a anything in between.
-But writing documentation should be simple and convenient.
+But, writing documentation should be simple and convenient.
 If you collaborate with others, you want to use something that can easily be version controlled and merged with version control systems like *Git*.
 Hence, using tools that rely on a more or less unreadable format are not an option.
 Markup languages have other disadvantages.
 You have to know them to use them.
 Markdown on the other hand can easily be learned simply by looking at a Markdown document.
-So, using something like Markdown and converting it into a neatly formatted document seems like the perfect solution if your documentation needs can be met with basic text formatting constructs.
+So, using Markdown and converting it into a neatly formatted document seems like the perfect solution if your documentation needs can be met with basic text formatting constructs.
 But, if it actually comes to converting Markdown into a document, you will realize that it is not as easy as it should be.

 This is because Markdown was designed to be converted into inner text *HTML* and not into pages.
 To create a document, you will probably require:
 * The possibility to define the basic layout of document (cover page, table of contents, etc.).
 * The possibility to define a page header and footer.
 * Support for tables